andria-dev/react-spring-modal/README.md

 | Name            | Type                             | Description                                |
 | --------------- | -------------------------------- | ------------------------------------------ |
 | modalTransition | ReturnType<typeof useTransition> | Replaces the transition used for the modal |

+## FAQ

+* Why am I getting `ReferenceError: globalThis is not defined`?

+  You're using this library in an environment that does not support the `globalThis` keyword out-of-the-box.
+You will need to **use a polyfill for `globalThis`** to fix the error.
+I recommend that you use [@ungap/global-this](https://github.com/ungap/global-this)

 ## License